Pittsburgh Symphony Orchestra: 1976–1984: The Previn years

-In addition to his considerable talents as a conductor, André Previn brought to the Pittsburgh Symphony his virtuosity at the piano and a musical sensibility shaped in Hollywood.
-He began studying piano in his native Berlin at the age of six before the rise of the Nazi regime sent his family first to Paris and later to Los Angeles.
-In his teenage years, he began composing, arranging and conducting film scores.
-The four-time Academy Award-winner developed an equally successful career as a jazz pianist before turning to conducting in 1960.
-In 1968, he was appointed principal conductor of the London Symphony Orchestra.
-He held that post until 1979, having already assumed the music directorship of the Pittsburgh Symphony Orchestra in 1976.

-Previn had a collegial working style with symphony musicians and even formed a chamber music trio with Herbert Greenberg, associate concertmaster, and principal cellist, Anne Martindale Williams around 1979.
+André Previn succeeded Steinberg as music director in 1976.
+Previn had a collegial working style with symphony musicians and even formed a chamber music trio with Herbert Greenberg, associate concertmaster, and principal cellist Anne Martindale Williams around 1979.
 In 1981, Previn renewed his contract with the symphony orchestra.

-During this time, Victoria Bond served as affiliate conductor of the Pittsburgh Symphony Orchestra from 1978 to 1980.
+During this time, Victoria Bond served as an affiliate conductor of the Pittsburgh Symphony Orchestra from 1978 to 1980.
 Bond was the first woman to earn a doctoral degree in orchestral conducting from the Juilliard School and is a prolific composer.
 While at the Pittsburgh Symphony, she also served as the music director of the Pittsburgh Youth Symphony and the New Amsterdam Symphony in New York City.

 Previn often brought jazz to the concert hall.
 In February 1977, the Pittsburgh Symphony Orchestra and Previn made their national debut on PBS with eight specials, Previn and the Pittsburgh.
 The Alcoa Foundation sponsored the Emmy-nominated program, which ran for three years.
-Guests on the program included John Williams, Ella Fitzgerald and Oscar Peterson.
+Guests on the program included John Williams, Ella Fitzgerald, and Oscar Peterson.

-Previn left the Pittsburgh Symphony Orchestra in 1984, but is credited with "renewing the stature of the orchestra, (expanding) its position in the community, (and giving) the city a positive image internationally…"
+Previn left the Pittsburgh Symphony Orchestra in 1984, credited with "renewing the stature of the orchestra, expanding its position in the community, and giving the city a positive image internationally…"